Trobriand Islands: Tourism and artist visits

 The Trobriand Islands are South Sea islands that have so far been little developed for tourism.
 In 2012 the German painter Ingo Kühl made studies on the kula culture in Kiriwina and Port Moresby.

 Calendar

 The Trobriand Islands have a unique lunar calendar system.
-There are twelve or thirteen lunar cycles, but only ten are fixed: the others constitute free time.
+There are 12 or 13 lunar cycles, but only 10 are fixed: the others constitute free time.
 The calendar year begins with the sighting of a worm that appears to spawn, which initiates the Milamak festival.
-The concept of time in these islands is not linear, and so they only have one tense in their language.
+The concept of time on the islands is not linear, and the language has only one tense.